-By default, the maximum number of portal users allowed on the switch is 1000.
+By default, the maximum number of portal users is 3000 on the HP 5500 EI series and 1000 on the HP 5500 SI series.

 If the maximum number of portal users specified in the command is less than that of the current online portal users, the command can be executed successfully and will not impact the online portal users, but the system will not allow new portal users to log in until the number drops down below the limit.